Tickets to Wasteland Weekend 2022 ON SALE NOW!

 Continuing a tradition, the first 300 ticket buyers this year will receive a free exclusive patch.
 Patches MUST be picked up on site at the event.

-This year’s patch will have a crescent shaped patch (rocker) beneath it.
+The patch has a crescent shaped patch (rocker) beneath it.
 You receive the patch and the rocker if it is your first time receiving the vanguard patch.
 If you already have the vanguard patch from previous years, you will just receive the rocker.

 First 300 patches go to the first 300 ticket buyers.
 If a ticket is later sold or transferred to someone else, the original buyer still gets the patch.
 Patch owners will be determined by the names currently listed for each ticket at the time the 300 number is reached – most likely on the first day of ticket sales.
 Patch winners will be notified within a couple days of ticket sales that they are on the list, with instructions for on-site pickup.